-It follows that more flexibility is required in every respect, for example in the choice of the place of work and the individual division of time.
-The young people, on the other hand, have the condition that flexibility is not a label for total collection.
-Previously, work was everything.
-The lifeblood.
+It follows that more flexibility is required in every respect, for example in the choice of place of work and the individual division of time.
+For their part, the young people make the condition that flexibility can not be a label for total capture.
+In the past, work was everything.
+The elixir of life.

-This tendency to sacrifice for work is now gone.
-The desire for something meaningful increases.
-And what makes sense before and now has also changed.
-In the age of Gen Y, life and work merge.
-Both sides are justified, and the private is often the case.
-That is why the companies must also be flexible and offer the boy individual offers that fit into their life planning.
+This tendency to sacrifice for work is gone today.
+The desire for something meaningful is increasing.
+And what used to be today Sense has also changed.
+Life and work merge in the Gen Y era.
+Both sides have their justification, and often the private comes first.
+For this reason, companies also have to be flexible and offer the boys individual offers that fit their life plans.

 9. The role of leadership

 The leadership of today and tomorrow has an essential task: it must develop itself and at the same time the employees.
 It must promote people, lead them very individually and enable them to take on real responsibility.
 And to be allowed.

 That's often the sticking point.
 Responsibility is demanded, but employees are not empowered to decide on budgets and innovation.
 This responsibility for the company's resources demands a new direction - away from a job description that says what to do to a result orientation that dictates what to deliver.

 10. More understanding and cooperation between the generations